Commercial Guide: Your Office Renovation Budget

 Here, a real budget for a 5,500 square-foot office renovation in NYC from Sweeten contractor Paul:

-A new office can mean an exciting step forward for a business whether you’re a start-up or an established company in need of a new environment for your team.
-Enjoy dreaming up the future of your company and your new office space.
+Starting an office space remodel can mean an exciting step forward for a business whether you’re a start-up or an established company in need of a new environment for your team.
+The process of dreaming up the future of your company and your new office space can be exhilarating, especially if you have the right team of experts guiding you.
+Are you looking for experienced commercial-space contractors near you?
+Sweeten matches business professionals with vetted general contractors, offering guidance and financial protection—at no cost to the business owner.
+Start by posting your project on Sweeten today.

 Whether you’re a beginner restaurateur or simply daydreaming about opening a cafe, check out our Commercial Guide: A Cost Breakdown to Open a Restaurant.